movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 ### Full node

-A full node provides the entire functionality of a Movement node:
+A full node provides the core functionality of a Movement node:

-- ingresses transactions into a local mempool
+- Ingresses transactions into a local mempool
-- forms batches from the transactions in the mempool and forwards them to the [DA light node](#da-light-node)
+- Forms batches from the transactions in the mempool and forwards them to the [DA light node](#da-light-node)
-- runs executions of blocks sequenced by the DA, receiving them through the DA light node.
+- Runs executions of blocks sequenced by the Data Availability(DA), receiving them through the DA light node.
 The sequenced blocks provided by the DA are called protoBlocks.
-- provides views on the optimistic and settled (finalized) states via Aptos RPC API endpoints.
+- Provides views on the optimistic and settled (finalized) states via Aptos REST API endpoints.
-- (in a future decentralized network) can operate as a [validator node](#validator-node) with a key from the trusted validator set.
-- creates the deterministic state transitions from the protoBlocks, and from which L2blocks are created.
+- Creates the deterministic state transitions from the protoBlocks, and from which L2 blocks are created.
+- Both Fast Finality Settlement (FFS) and Data Availability (DA) writing are optional modules, and omitting them allows for two additional node configurations.

+The node can be configured to operate in the following three modes:

+- Can operate as a [Validator Node](#validator-node) with a key from the trusted validator set.
+- Can operate as a [Follower_Node](#follower-node) which removes the requirement to write batches to the DA.
+- Can operate as an [Archival Node](#archival-node) which removes the requirement to write to DA and settle to layer with FFS.

 ### Validator node